What's Included in the Price

 Sydney-Specific Considerations

-The first is heritage cornice in the inner suburbs.
+Heritage cornice in the inner suburbs.
 Paddington, Balmain, Glebe, Newtown, Surry Hills, and Woollahra are filled with Victorian and Federation terraces that have elaborate plaster cornices and ceiling roses as part of their architectural character.
+These homes often feature multi-part cornice assemblies with egg-and-dart motifs, acanthus leaf detailing, and deep stepped profiles that were hand-run in situ when the house was built.
 When these homes are renovated, matching the existing cornice throughout is a common requirement, especially if only one or two rooms are being updated.
-If the profile can be sourced from existing manufacturers, the job is straightforward.
-If not, a mould needs to be taken from the existing cornice and a custom run made, which is specialist work and priced accordingly.
+Sydney-based firms like Silver Cornices and Bailey Interiors (with over 70 years of heritage restoration experience) can take a mould from existing cornice and custom-run new sections.
+The cost per metre is significantly higher than off-the-shelf profiles, but it is the only way to achieve a seamless match in a contributory heritage building.

-The second market is square-set finishes in modern apartments and contemporary renovations.
-Across the newer apartment stock in Zetland, Mascot, Waterloo, and Green Square, square-set has become the default.
-For homeowners renovating older apartments (1960s to 1980s stock in Bondi, Neutral Bay, Randwick), converting from dated cove cornice to square-set is a popular update.
-This gives a cleaner, more contemporary look, but the labour cost of Level 5 finishing at the join is typically more than simply replacing the cornice with a new profile.
+Square-set and shadowline in modern stock.
+Across the newer apartment developments in Zetland, Mascot, Waterloo, and Green Square, square-set has become the default ceiling finish.
+For homeowners renovating older apartments (1960s to 1980s stock in Bondi, Neutral Bay, and Randwick), converting from dated cove cornice to square-set is a popular update that gives a cleaner, more contemporary look.
+Shadowline finishes (a recessed 10mm negative detail) are appearing in architect-designed renovations across Rozelle, Marrickville, and Dulwich Hill, sometimes with integrated LED strip lighting.
+Both square-set and shadowline cost more in labour than cove cornice due to the Level 5 finishing required at the junction.

-If your home is heritage-listed or in a heritage conservation area, check whether the cornice is noted as a contributory element.
-Removing or altering heritage cornice without approval can result in council orders to reinstate it.
+Heritage overlay zones.
+If your home is heritage-listed or in a heritage conservation area (common across inner-west and eastern suburbs), check whether the cornice is noted as a contributory element.
+Removing or altering heritage cornice without council approval can result in orders to reinstate it at your expense.
+The City of Sydney, Woollahra Council, and Inner West Council all maintain heritage registers with specific guidance on interior plaster features.

 Hiring a Licensed Plasterer in NSW